This is the second part of a multi-post series about the (hi)story of Datsun, Prince and Nissan in switzerland. Check out the other parts HERE

 After the split-up with renault in Post-Carlos-Goshn-era, Nissan in Switzerland is now today a subsidiary of Nissan Europe, located in Germany.

 Again we’ll have a closer look at this in the next parts of the story.

 2.9 Delmar AG -> Datsun-Aut0handels AG -> Nissan Autohandels AG

-At the Same time when Fehlmann Motor AG was founded, Delmar AG was founded by E. Fehlmann in Urdorf in 1972 Based on the “Gebrüder Macchi AG, Automobile” (see 2.11).
+At the Same time when Fehlmann Motor AG was founded, Delmar AG was founded by E. Fehlmann in Urdorf in Q2 1972 to replace the “Gebrüder Macchi AG, Automobile” (see 2.11).
 The business purpose was to Import cars of the swedish SAAB Brand to switzerland. which was previously done by the Macchi brothers.
 It isn’t directly Datsun related in the beginning, as this Company was purely focussing on the SAAB brand.
 But it was owned and operated as the same people who did so at DSSA and also belonged to the FMG.

 In this addon page to a swiss SAAB 96 homologation it is noted that the original importer of the car (Macchi AG in 1971) changed to Delmar AG in September 1972:

 In 1978/1979 the Company sold the SAAB-business to the newfound “ScanCars AG” in Basel, and renamed itself to “Datsun-Autohandels AG” and in 1984 to “Nissan-Autohandels AG”.
 The Purpose was then to run a variety of self-owned dealerships, garages and workshops which acted under the / Datsun Nissan brand and were not privately owned, but belonged to the FMG group.
 This also included the Titan AG (see 2.2) at some point.
 In 2004 the company got sold to Renault zürich After Nissan and Renault split up.